gboeing/ppd534/syllabus/readme.md

 If the above steps haven't solved your problem, send an email (or drop by office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
-  2. A [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (do not send screenshots of code)
+  2. A [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (never send screenshots of code)
   3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain the results of steps 1-4 above, including relevant links from stackoverflow etc)

 We do not ask for this to be pedantic.
 Rather, we need it to be able to help you solve your code problem.